Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Sarah Styke

-Sarah is a fourth-year student in the Clinical Psychology with Health Emphasis PhD program at Yeshiva University.
+Sarah graduated from the Clinical Psychology with Health Emphasis PhD program at Yeshiva University.
 She received her B.A. at the University of Chicago with a double major in Biological Sciences and Psychology.
-After graduation, she worked in the Conzen Cancer Biology Laboratory at the University of Chicago.
 She went on to earn her master’s degree in Forensic Psychology at John Jay College of Criminal Justice, where she greatly enjoyed learning current theory, research, and practice in the areas of forensic and clinical psychology.
-After earning her master’s degree, she worked at Columbia University Irving Medical Center/New York State Psychiatric Institute as an MA-level research assistant on three R01 studies in the NIMH funded research center: Operationalizing and Personalizing Interventions for People with Schizophrenia Across the Lifespan (OPAL).
-She gained proficiency in neurocognitive and psychodiagnostic assessments, in addition to carrying out and coding qualitative interviews in order to develop meaning from client and clinician experiences with the intervention.
-Sarah joined the Feldman laboratory at Yeshiva University, where she is working on an R01 study centered on depression in older adults with asthma.
-Sarah has developed an intimate understanding of how medical and psychiatric conditions can impact one another bidirectionally.
+After earning her master’s degree, she worked at Columbia University Irving Medical Center/New York State Psychiatric Institute as an MA-level research assistant on three R01 studies in the NIMH funded research center.
+Sarah joined the Feldman laboratory at Yeshiva University, where she worked on an R01 study centered on depression in older adults with asthma.
 Her clinical, academic, and research experiences have focused on working with older adults, leading to her completion of the Geropsychology minor at Ferkauf.
 Sarah has trained at Mount Sinai Hospital Addiction Institute, Brooklyn College Personal Counseling, New York Presbyterian-Westchester, and the Ferkauf Older Adult Program.
-This year she is completing her training at Montefiore Medical Center where she completes neurocognitive assessment with older adults as well as at Jacobi Hospital Medical Center where she works in the adult primary care clinic.
-Sarah’s theoretical approach is guided by four dimensions: 1) comprehensive evaluation of medical and psychiatric comorbidities for patients with serious mental illness, 2) treatment with interventions focused on health behavior change, 3) utilization of trauma-informed care, and 4) participation in a collaborative, multidisciplinary team providing robust and evidence-based care for patients.
-She is currently applying for internship in clinical psychology, with strong interests in health psychology, geropsychology, neurocognitive assessment, and forensic assessment.
-Her doctoral dissertation utilizes longitudinal data from the R01 observational trial: Depression in Older Asthmatics; Understanding Inflammatory and Behavioral Pathways, and focuses on adaptive as well as maladaptive pathways of generalized anxiety and asthma catastrophizing in relation to asthma outcomes.
 Sarah hopes to continue exploring her clinical interests of health promotion and disease prevention, neurocognitive assessment, and the implementation of evidence-based interventions for patients from diverse identity backgrounds on internship and beyond.

 Gali Moritz

-Gali is a third-year student in the Clinical Health Psychology PhD Program at Ferkauf Graduate School.
+Gali graduated from the Clinical Health Psychology PhD Program at Ferkauf Graduate School.
 Her academic journey began with a bachelor's degree in psychology and criminology from the University of Miami.
 Gali has engaged in clinical training at institutions such as the Parnes Clinic, Hunter College Counseling and Wellness Center, and currently, at FOAP.

 Gali's earlier research work focused on asthma and cognitive testing.
 Presently, her research pursuits are centered around substance use disorder and self-report cognitive assessment.